Weather Averages for Gran Canaria in August

 Where to stay

-The Marriot is a popular hotel in the northern part of the island because it is a no-frills, relatively inexpensive hotel for those who are going to spend most of their time outside anyway.
+The Marriott is a popular hotel in the northern part of the island because it is a no-frills, relatively inexpensive hotel for those who are going to spend most of their time outside anyway.
 The amenities provided, such as the gym and the swimming pool, are nice, but not the best on the island.
 However, the free mini-bar and the extremely close proximity to the beach make up for those slight deficiencies.

 For an even more affordable hotel stay while on Gran Canaria, the El Cardonal Apartments in Maspalomas is a fantastic way to see the island while keeping to your budget.
 These modest and simple rooms won’t impress with lavish details but provide comfortable and clean accommodations with friendly staffing.
 It’ll be best to stay at this resort during the summer because the pool is unheated.
 These bungalows prove to be great home base while exploring the island’s natural wonders and attractions.